ZBajie/komponenter_Lars/README.md

 The styling is made in a scss file and uses variables.

+## Calender

+Made a calender component from scratch.
+With new Date().

+It seems to work for showing the dates and pick 1 date.

+Still working on style.

 ## Spinner

 The spinner component is a copy from https://blog.hubspot.com/website/css-animation-examples